Location / Contact / Hours

 Anchorage Animal Care and Control serves the entire Municipality of Anchorage, from Girdwood to Eklutna.

-The Department of Health and Human Services contracts with Animal Licensing and Placement Services, a subsidiary of Denali Universal Services, JV, to provide domestic animal care and control services to the entire municipality
+The Anchorage Health Department contracts with Animal Licensing and Placement Services, a subsidiary of Denali Universal Services to provide domestic animal care and control services to the entire municipality